PADDOCK WOOD TOWN COUNCIL

 Legal Advice and Litigation

-Throughout the country people have been hesitant to clear snow because of fears of litigation of someone should slip on a treated area.
+Throughout the country people have been hesitant to clear snow because of fears of litigation if someone should slip on a treated area.

-The Ministry of Justice has states that “The prospect of a person who volunteers to clear snow from a pavement being successfully sued for damages by a person who subsequently slips on the cleared area and is injured are very small.”
-A snow clearer does however have a duty to clear with reasonable care so as not to create a new or worse risk.
+A recent statement by the Ministry of Justice stated that “The prospect of a person who volunteers to clear snow from a pavement being successfully sued for damages by a person who subsequently slips on the cleared area and is injured are very small.”
+A snow clearer does however, have a duty to clear with reasonable care so as not to create a new or worse risk.

 DO

-- Spread salt/grit evenly at an appropriate spread rate.
+• Spread salt/grit evenly at the appropriate spread rates

 DON’T